To Donate click here

 Elected to the Board 2020

-Elizabeth has enjoyed being a volunteer at St Cross for six years.
+Elizabeth has enjoyed being a volunteer at St Cross since 2018.
 She is the Service Coordinator for the Ward Trolley Service and the Tea Bar.

-She has lived in Rugby for 46 years but was born and raised in Newcastle on Tyne.
+She has lived in Rugby for over 50 years but was born and raised in Newcastle on Tyne.
 She was a primary School teacher in Rugby and Coventry for over forty years and was a Head Teacher in Coventry for 23 years before retiring.

 Tracey Lennard